sph-mn/sph-sp/readme.md

   * utilities like array arithmetic, shuffle, permutations, compositions, statistics such as median, deviation, skewness and more

 # code example
-sph-sp is written in sc, which maps directly to c, and c is fully supported. except for the fact that sc supports [scheme](https://www.gnu.org/software/guile/) style macros and when using sc these can be used to greatly simplify the usage.
+sph-sp is written in [sc](https://github.com/sph-mn/sph-sc), which maps directly to c, and c is fully supported. except for the fact that sc supports scheme style macros, and when using sc these can be used to greatly simplify the usage.

 * see [other/example.sc](other/example.sc) for how it currently looks using sc
 * see [other/example.c](other/example.c) for the c version. there are several things c can not express succinctly, mostly related to literals and variable number of arguments